AdobeDocs/commerce-php/src/pages/developer/components/plugins.md

 ## Around methods

-Magento runs the code in around methods before and after their observed methods.
+The application runs the code in around methods before and after their observed methods.
 Using these methods allow you to override an observed method. around methods must have the same name as the observed method with 'around' as the prefix.

 <InlineAlert variant="warning" slots="text"/>